This section explains how different domain record configurations should be interpreted by browsers.

 Generally, browsers automatically add

 http:// prefix for any domain in the address bar if the protocol is not specified explicitly by a user.
-In the case of blockchain domain names (assuming a browser supports many protocols), it is preferred to determine a protocol only after resolving domain records.
+For blockchain domain names (assuming a browser supports many protocols), it is preferred to determine a protocol only after resolving domain records.

 All records related to browser resolution are stored within these namespaces:

-browser.* - hint records to help browser determine a preferred hypermedia protocol
+browser.* — Hint records to help a browser determine a preferred hypermedia protocol

-Resolver records may contain classical DNS records besides other records.
-To distinguish those from other crypto records, the
+Resolver records may contain classical DNS records along with other records.
+To distinguish those from other CNS (Crypto Name Service) records, the

 dns.* namespace is used.
 So DNS